Snailedlt/test/README.md

 ![alt text](https://repository-images.githubusercontent.com/459159665/a4bddd2a-c47a-485c-9f18-55165b217533)

-Nucleus Co-Op is a free and open source tool for Windows that allows split-screen play on many games that do not initially support it.
+Nucleus Co-op is a free and open source tool for Windows that allows split-screen play on many games that do not initially support it.

-This repo is an official mod of the Nucleus Co-Op application.
+This repo is an official mod of the Nucleus Co-op application.
 The mod is based off of the official Nucleus Co-Op Alpha 8 build and features enhancements and quality of life changes including:
 - Huge increase to the amount of compatible games
 - Much more customization (via game scripts)
 - Support for any number of players